atmasphere/mc-coal/docs/source/common_api.rst

 - :http:statuscode:`200`

-  The body will be a JSON dictionary whose contents are resource specific:
+  The body will be a JSON object whose contents are resource specific:

   .. sourcecode:: javascript